hubmapconsortium/hra-millitome-generator/OpenScad Code/V11/Raspberry Pi 4 Installation.md

 This wep page contains all info needed to perform a successfull installation of [Raspberry Pi OS](https://www.raspberrypi.com/documentation/computers/os.html#introduction):<br>
 [Setting up your Raspberry Pi](https://www.raspberrypi.com/documentation/computers/getting-started.html)

-You will use an application called [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to install the OS.
+You will use an application called [Raspberry Pi Imager](https://www.raspberrypi.com/software/) on your main computer to install the OS.
 In the main menu choose *Raspberry Pi OS (other)* and in the following menu select *Raspberry Pi OS (64-bit)*.

 After the installation and [configuration](https://www.raspberrypi.com/documentation/computers/getting-started.html#using-raspberry-pi-imager) is completed the Raspberry Pi 4 can be reached through the ethernet connection or WiFi.